ChybaYg/Projekt-Krypto/README.md

 Login to a storage

-Once a login form is shown, there is only one User that have access to his own a storage
+Once a login form is shown, there is only one User that have access to his own a storage/
 	- username - cryptogod
 	- password - Fre3W!lly*